We aim to take precautions to make your stay as safe as possible.

 Thank you for your patience in helping to stop the spread of the virus.

-Poachers Patch is a quiet caravan and camping site in the village of Brant Broughton in Lincolnshire, with easy access to the A17, 7 miles south of Newark on Trent.
+Poachers Patch is a quiet caravan and camp site in the village of Brant Broughton in Lincolnshire, with easy access to the A17, 7 miles from Newark on Trent and near Sleaford & Grantham.
 The cathedral city of Lincoln is also only 12 miles away.
 The site is on the south of the High Street in Brant Broughton, set back from the road just after a small hump-backed bridge if you arrive from the A17.

 Poachers Patch is a 4.5 acre, flat, long meadow bordering the Sandbeck stream to our south and the River Brant to our east.
 The meadow is divided into 2 paddocks, 3 acres for camping or caravan rallies with 5 hook-ups for none members and 1.5 acres for a 5 van certified site with The Camping and Caravanning Club.
 If you have yet to join this can be arranged on site.